Rujen, like their music, is a metamorphosis. It takes time. What begins as something small, slowly evolves into something huge and lively.

 Jamming and writing in a tight basement bedroom, a space that would later become a piece of the band’s home studio, they began to conjure elements of shoegaze, dream pop, and space rock to form their core arsenal of music.

 Rujen is guided by a feeling.
 One that surrounds you in a single moment, simultaneously arousing the past, present, and future as a harmonious force unbounded by time and space.

-The band is working diligently to complete their debut EP slated for a late 2018 release.
+The band is working diligently to complete their debut EP slated for an early 2019 release.